-The radius of the bisellation in the choil area and the collection is one of the very interesting elements from the aesthetic point of view of a knife and that distinguish the maker.
+The radius of the bevelling of the knife in the area of the choil and the ricasso is one of the very interesting elements from the aesthetic point of view of a knife and that distinguish the maker.

 The ability to control the curve that makes up the start of the bisellatura over aesthetically characterize the knife is also a sign that distinguishes the maker.

 Now regardless of the height of the bisellation there are narrower and wider rays and this is a feature to check to give a personal impression to the knife.

 Clearly that passer-by can do it when the bisellation is full height.

 Here are the three most common forms of radius:

 The wider radius is widely used with even very important variations.